klalicki/node-rename-tool-cli/README.md

 To use this tool, type `node index.js` or `node .` in the repository directory.
 The tool will prompt for the following parameters:

-- current base file name: the current
+- current base file name: the current filename that the assets are using.
 - prefix: a short identifier that is prepended to each file name.
 - asset types CSV: a single-column list of file dimensions/asset types
 - batch names CSV: a single-column list of unique identifiers for each batch of asset